 The Department of Sociology at UT welcomes Victor Ray and Robert Duran as new faculty members this fall.

-- The UT Sociology graduate program ranked #15 in the nation
+- The UT Sociology graduate program ranked #10 in the nation in 2014

-UTK’s Department of Sociology graduate program was ranked #15 in the nation on student satisfaction (Graduateprograms.com) in 2012-2013.
+UTK’s Department of Sociology graduate program moved from #15 in the nation in 2013 to #10 in the nation in 2014 on student satisfaction according to Graduateprograms.com.
 We are committed to our students’ education and it shows.

 - Erica Davis accepted to the Virginia Tech StREAM Lab program